mirror/dd-wrt/src/router/rsync/rsync.1.md

 0.  `--partial-dir=DIR`

-    A better way to keep partial files than the `--partial` option is to specify a _DIR_ that will be used to hold the partial data (instead of writing it out to the destination file).
+    This option modifies the behavior of the [`--partial`](#opt) option while also implying that it be enabled.
+This enhanced partial-file method puts any partially transferred files into the specified _DIR_ instead of writing the partial file out to the destination file.
 On the next transfer, rsync will use a file found in this dir as data to speed up the resumption of the transfer and then delete it after it has served its purpose.

-    Note that if `--whole-file` is specified (or implied), any partial-dir file that is found for a file that is being updated will simply be removed (since rsync is sending files without using rsync's delta-transfer algorithm).
+    Note that if [`--whole-file`](#opt) is specified (or implied), any partial-dir files that are found for a file that is being updated will simply be removed (since rsync is sending files without using rsync's delta-transfer algorithm).

-    Rsync will create the _DIR_ if it is missing (just the last dir -- not the whole path).
+    Rsync will create the _DIR_ if it is missing, but just the last dir -- not the whole path.
 This makes it easy to use a relative path (such as "`--partial-dir=.rsync-partial`") to have rsync create the
-    partial-directory in the destination file's directory when needed, and then remove it again when the partial file is deleted.
-Note that the directory is only removed if it is a relative pathname, as it is expected that an absolute path is to a directory that is reserved for partial-dir work.
+    partial-directory in the destination file's directory when it is needed, and then remove it again when the partial file is deleted.
+Note that this directory removal is only done for a relative pathname, as it is expected that an absolute path is to a directory that is reserved for partial-dir work.

     If the partial-dir value is not an absolute path, rsync will add an exclude rule at the end of all your existing excludes.
 This will prevent the sending of any partial-dir files that may exist on the sending side, and will also prevent the untimely deletion of partial-dir items on the receiving side.
-An example: the above `--partial-dir` option would add the equivalent of "`-f '-p .rsync-partial/'`" at the end of any other filter rules.
+An example: the above `--partial-dir` option would add the equivalent of this "perishable" exclude at the end of any other filter
+    rules: `-f '-p .rsync-partial/'`

-    If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because (1) the auto-added rule may be ineffective at the end of your other rules, or (2) you may wish to override rsync's exclude choice.
-For instance, if you want to make rsync clean-up any left-over partial-dirs that may be lying around, you should specify `--delete-after` and add a "risk" filter rule, e.g.
+    If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because:

+    1. the auto-added rule may be ineffective at the end of your other rules, or
+    2. you may wish to override rsync's exclude choice.

+    For instance, if you want to make rsync clean-up any left-over partial-dirs that may be lying around, you should specify [`--delete-after`](#opt) and add a "risk" filter rule, e.g.  `-f 'R .rsync-partial/'`.
+Avoid using [`--delete-before`](#opt) or [`--delete-during`](#opt) unless you don't
-    `-f 'R .rsync-partial/'`.
-(Avoid using `--delete-before` or `--delete-during` unless you don't need rsync to use any of the left-over partial-dir data during the current run.)
+    need rsync to use any of the left-over partial-dir data during the current run.

-    IMPORTANT: the `--partial-dir` should not be writable by other users or it is a security risk.
-E.g. AVOID "/tmp".
+    IMPORTANT: the `--partial-dir` should not be writable by other users or it is a security risk!
+E.g. AVOID "/tmp"!

-    You can also set the partial-dir value the RSYNC_PARTIAL_DIR environment variable.
-Setting this in the environment does not force `--partial` to be enabled, but rather it affects where partial files go when `--partial` is specified.
-For instance, instead of using `--partial-dir=.rsync-tmp` along with `--progress`, you could set RSYNC_PARTIAL_DIR=.rsync-tmp in your environment and then just use the `-P` option to turn on the use of the .rsync-tmp dir for partial transfers.
-The only times that the `--partial` option does not look for this environment value are (1) when `--inplace` was specified (since `--inplace` conflicts with `--partial-dir`), and (2) when `--delay-updates` was specified (see below).
+    You can also set the partial-dir value the [`RSYNC_PARTIAL_DIR`](#) environment variable.
+Setting this in the environment does not force [`--partial`](#opt) to be enabled, but rather it affects where partial files go when [`--partial`](#opt) is specified.
+For instance, instead of using `--partial-dir=.rsync-tmp` along with [`--progress`](#opt), you could set [`RSYNC_PARTIAL_DIR=.rsync-tmp`](#) in your environment and then use the [`-P`](#opt) option to turn on the use of the .rsync-tmp dir for partial transfers.
+The only times that the [`--partial`](#opt) option does not look for this environment value are:

+    1. when [`--inplace`](#opt) was specified (since [`--inplace`](#opt)
+       conflicts with `--partial-dir`), and
+    2. when [`--delay-updates`](#opt) was specified (see below).

     When a modern rsync resumes the transfer of a file in the partial-dir, that partial file is now updated in-place instead of creating yet another